 Basic net loss per share ("EPS") is computed by dividing net loss by the weighted-average number of common shares outstanding for the period.
 Where applicable, diluted EPS is computed by dividing the net loss by the weighted-average number of common shares and dilutive common equivalent shares outstanding during the period, calculated using the treasury stock method.
 Common equivalent shares include the effect of restricted stock, exercise of stock options and warrants and contingently issuable shares.
-For the three months ended June 30, 2015, 1.6 million shares were not included in the calculation of diluted EPS as they were considered anti-dilutive, of which 0.4 million relate to unexercised stock options, and 1.2 million relate to outstanding warrants.
-For the three months ended June 30, 2014, 0.7 million shares were not included in the calculation of diluted EPS as they were considered anti-dilutive, of which 0.4 million relate to unvested stock options, and 0.3 million relate to outstanding warrants.
+For each of the three months ended June 30, 2016 and 2015, 1.6 million shares were not included in the calculation of diluted EPS as they were considered anti-dilutive, of which 0.4 million relate to outstanding stock options, and 1.2 million relate to outstanding warrants, respectively.

-The following table reconciles the numerators and denominators of the earnings per share calculation for the three months ended June 30, 2015 and 2014 (in thousands, except per share data):
+The following table reconciles the numerators and denominators of the earnings per share calculation for the three months ended June 30, 2016 and 2015 (in thousands, except per share data):

-Three months ended June 30,
+Three months er nded June 30,

-2015 2014
+2016 2015

 Numerator:

-Net loss (9,121) \$ (13,517)
+Net loss (10,355) (9,121)

 Denominator:

-Weighted-average shares of common stock outstanding 12,312 7,962
+Weighted-average shares of common stock outstanding 14,132 12,312

-Weighted-average shares subject to repurchase (201) (193)
+Weighted-average shares subject to repurchase (456) (201)

-Shares used in per-share calculation - basic 12,111 7,769
+Shares used in per-share calculation - basic 13,676 12,111

-Shares used in per-share calculation - diluted 12,111 7,769
+Shares used in per-share calculation - diluted 13,676 12,111

-Net loss per share - basic (0.75) \$ (1.74)
+Net loss per share - basic (0.76) (0.75)

-Net loss per share - diluted (0.75) \$ (1.74)
+Net loss per share - diluted (0.76) (0.75)